-Republicans' Health Plan May Not Fix The Problems They Want To Fix
+Analysis: GOP Health Plan May Not Fix The Problems They Want To Fix

 That's the central challenge both approaches face.
 A healthy market needs a lot of healthy people so that premiums are spread across a broad population to care for sick people.
 Without that, the market struggles to keep costs low and choices high.

-Obamacare's markets have been struggling, no doubt.
+The Affordable Care Act's markets have been struggling, no doubt.
 Several insurance companies have dropped out, leaving some states and counties with only one company offering plans.
 At the same time, premiums have risen in many markets.
 Last year, premiums rose an average 22 percent — though individual cost increases varied because federal subsidies for many people rose in tandem with premiums.

 Ryan says he wants consumers to have more choices and lower costs.